K-12 EDUCATION

 % of students feeling sad and hopeless (High School)

 Girls report significantly higher rates of feeling sad and hopeless compared to boys.
-The rates continue to be higher in both groups in high school compared to middle school.
+For both groups, feeling sad and hopeless is more common in high school compared to middle school.

-Girls consistently reported experiencing feelings of sadness or hopelessness at nearly twice the rate of their male peers in both middle and high school.
+Girls consistently reported experiencing feelings of sadness or hopelessness at roughly twice the rate of their male peers in both middle and high school.
 This gender disparity has become even more pronounced since before the pandemic.
-In middle school, feelings of sadness and hopelessness has risen from 33% to 40% of girls; and from 17% to 19% of boys.
-Similarly, in high school, the sadness and hopelessness rates have risen from 41% to 48% of girls and 23% to 24% of boys since before the pandemic.
+Middle school girls especially have shown concerning increases in feeling sad and hopeless, from 33% reporting as such in 2019, up to 40% in 2021 and 46% in 2023.

 % of students feeling sad and hopeless by Gender (Middle School)